HumanSignal/label-studio/docs/source/guide/tasks.md

 this is a second task,456
 ```

+!!! note
-> Note: If your labeling config has a TimeSeries tag, Label Studio interprets the CSV/TSV as time series data when you import it.
+    If your labeling config has a `TimeSeries` tag, Label Studio interprets the CSV/TSV as time series data when you import it.
 This CSV/TSV is hosted as a resource file and Label Studio automatically creates a task with a link to the uploaded CSV/TSV.

 ### Plain text